 After a full morning in Belém, head back to the city centre and get ready for a fun afternoon of eating your way around the city.
 There’s no better way of getting a feel for a new country than tasting its traditional cuisine!

-Hop on this popular food tour of Lisbon and taste your way around the city with a local guide who will take you to all the best spots.
-Learn about the history behind Portugal’s most famous traditional dishes while sampling them accompanied by wine and port tastings.
+Join this popular food tour of Lisbon and taste your way around the city with a local guide who will take you to all the best spots.
+Learn about the history behind Portugal’s famous traditional dishes while sampling them accompanied by wine and port tastings.

-During this 3 hour gourmet walking tour, a guide will take you to Lisbon’s finest cafes and restaurants around the city.
-On top of sampling delicious food, you’ll get insider tips on the best restaurants to visit and best foods to try in each neighbourhood of Lisbon.
+During this 3 hour gourmet walking tour, a guide will take you to Lisbon’s finest cafes and restaurants.
+On top of sampling delicious food, you’ll get insider tips on the best restaurants to visit and foods to try in each neighbourhood of Lisbon.

 Lisbon is surrounded by an incredible amount of beauty and fascinating sights to see.
 If you end up staying for longer than 2 days in Lisbon or have any spare time during your stay, the following day trips from Lisbon are highly recommended!

-Craving some beach time?
+Why not escape the bustle of the city and spend a relaxing day at the beach?
 A 40 minute train ride from Lisbon’s Cais do Sodre train station will take you to the charming beach town of Cascais.
-Why not escape the bustle of the city and spend a relaxing day at the beach?

-Highlights of Cascais – Explore the quaint town centre of cute fisherman’s houses and stop for a seafood lunch at one of the cafes or restaurants.
+Take a stroll through the historic centre of Cascais to see the traditional Portuguese buildings and stop for lunch at one of the cafes or restaurants.
 Cascais is traditionally a fishing town so if you’re a fan of seafood, you’re in the right place.

 Head over to the town’s beach, Praia da Conceição to rent a beach chair and spend the day sipping cocktails and soaking up some rays.